Chance and Necessity: The Kingdom and darkness

 The last chapter in the book is “The Kingdom and the Darkness”.
 Once man extended his domain over the subhuman sphere and dominated his environment the main threat became other men and tribal warfare came to be an important evolutionary selection factor and this would favor group cohesion.
 Cultural evolution affected physical evolution; “it is behavior that orients selective pressure” (Monod, 162).
 The author then says that due to the accelerating pace of cultural evolution, it no longer affects the genome and that selection does not favor the genetic survival of the fittest through a more numerous progeny.
 He brings up statistics that show a negative correlation between intelligence and the average number of children per couple and a positive correlation of intelligence between spouses which concentrates them among a shrinking elite.
 He also points to scientific and ethical advances that have allowed “genetic cripples” to live and reproduce (the author regards this as suspending natural selection).
 Monod says this suspension of natural selection is a peril to the species but that it will take quite a while for any serious effects and that there are more urgent dangers in modern society.
 He advances the idea “that nature is objective, that the systematic confronting of logic and experience is the sole source of true knowledge” (Monod, 165).
 He talks briefly about how ideas are selected based on the performance value.
 The author believes that we contain an inborn genetic need to search out the meaning of existence and that is responsible for the creation of myths, religion, and philosophy.
 He implies that this genetic component accounts for religion being the base of social structure and the reoccurrence of the same essential form in myths, religion, and philosophy.
 He admits that the idea of objective knowledge as the only source of truth may seem austere and unattractive in that it does not provide an explanation that will calm the anxiety of man; “It wrote an end to the ancient animist covenant between man and nature, leaving nothing in place of that precious bond but an anxious quest in a frozen universe of solitude” (Monod, 170).
 The author points to what he sees as the acceptance of objective science in practice but not in spirit.
 He says that the important message of science is that in the defining of a new source of truth which demands revision of ethical premises and a total break with the animist tradition.
 Our values are rooted in animism and are at odds with objective knowledge and truth.
 This jarring and isolating revelation places value judgments within the hands of man himself.
 Monod believes that objective truth and the theory of values cannot be separated “because the very definition of “true” knowledge reposes in the final analysis upon an ethical postulate” (Monod, 173).
 It is at this point that the author's argument turns upon itself by admitting that making objectivity the condition for true knowledge, which helps to separate value judgments from true knowledge and define science, is itself an axiomatic ethical choice.
 By asserting the principle of objectivity, which is accepted in modern science, one is choosing to adhere to what Monod calls the ethic of knowledge.
 (Monod, 180).
+The book ends with this thought: "The ancient covenant is in pieces; man knows at last that he is alone in the universe's unfeeling immensity, out of which he emerged only by chance.
+His destiny is nowhere spelled out, nor is his duty.
+The kingdom above or the darkness below; it is for him to choose” (Monod, 180).